techgrounds/techgrounds-shamimkhaliq71/03_Security/4_Symmetric encryption.md

 ## Opdracht

+Requirments to do this assignment:
-Needed the Slack channel your share with your entire cohort.
+The Slack channel you share with your entire cohort.
-A peer to check the outcome of the assignment with.
+A peer to send the message too via the public Slack channel.

-- Find one more historic cipher besides the Caesar cipher.
+1. Find one more historic cipher besides the Caesar cipher.

 One historic cipher besides the Caesar cipher is the Vigenère cipher.
 The Vigenère cipher was invented by Blaise de Vigenère in the 16th century and is a polyalphabetic substitution cipher.
 It is an improvement over the Caesar cipher as it uses a keyword to determine the shift value for each letter in the plaintext.